Samkth123/KTH-md/CC.md

 	- Thinking should be made before presenting framework not after
 		- ask yourself why this segment why that, osv...
 		- keep curiosity up and think about problem with why
+- Be curious about feedback
+	- dont take it at face value
+	- why and how

+## Estimations

+Goal of estimation case is not to just pass it, but to show that you think as the consultant does.
+- Also not unnormal for consultants to discuss an industry with someone much more experienced than them in it
+- Therefore they need to understand it better

+### Estimations (market sizing): The 5 step approach